-The SG 551 carbine has a short pattern 363 mm (14.3 in) barrel, gas tube and piston compared to the SG 550.
-The SG 551 series rifles have a 466 mm (18.3 in) long sight radius.
+The SG 551 carbine has a short pattern 363 mm (14.3 in) barrel, gas tube, and piston compared to the SG 550.
+The SG 551 series rifles have a long sight radius of 466 mm (18.3 in).
 The handguards were also changed and the bipod removed.
-The SG 551 cannot be used with a bayonet or fire rifle grenades.
+The SG 551 cannot be used with bayonets or fire rifle grenades.
 The SG 551 comes in several specialized variants designed for use with security and special forces.

 Among those variants are the SG 551-1P police carbine (designed to engage point targets out to 300 m; equipped with a Hensoldt 6×42 BL telescopic sight and detachable cheek riser), the SG 551 SWAT carbine (coated with a corrosion-resistant finish and fitted with an optical sight mount used with a wide array of sights, and can also accept mission-critical accessories such as a bipod, laser pointer or tactical light) and the SG 551 LB carbine with an extended 454 mm (17.9 in) barrel that enables the use of rifle grenades and a bayonet.